WARNING: This server is unstable and will be retired in the next days.

 > is too late to detect tampering.
 The attacker can just simulate not

 > having the extension, wait for the client Certificate, and then RST the

 > connection instead of sending the Finished.

-credential) to an entirely different server.
+to an authorized server.